NorthWest Highlands

 Today, on your last full day in the Scottish Highlands, you’ll venture into the extraordinary and remote mountain landscape of Kintail, where you’ll enjoy a ridgewalk offering incredible skyline views.
 Your route will encompass a Munro on the South Cluanie ridge that forms a loop connecting two well-defined (but easy) ridges.

-Your trek begins by following an old deerstalker’s path that gains altitude quickly as you ascend toward Druim Coire nan Eirecheanach.
+Your trek starts by following an old deerstalker’s path that gains altitude quickly as you ascend toward Druim Coire nan Eirecheanach.
 You’ll experience some modest exposure as you ascend, but there won’t be any scrambling or technical difficulty during your hike, only the classic West Highland terrain you’ve come to know over the past several days.

 Once you reach the summit, you’ll be rewarded with an absolutely breathtaking view of the iconic Five Sisters of Kintail.
 You’ll want to pause here for a few minutes for photography before meandering down the path through Druim Tholliad and back into the glen.